OddMorning/vertical-tabs/README.md

 # Vertical Tabs Plus package
-Makes tabs vertical.
+Makes tabs vertical and adds some extra features.
 Fork from [tiger4th's vertical-tabs package](https://atom.io/packages/vertical-tabs).

 ## Features

 ### Switch tabs by scrolling
 Move cursor over tabs and switch between them using scroll wheel.
 Inspired by the same named option of the Vivaldi browser.

-### Tabs placement: left, right, above project tree
+### Tabs placement: left, right, embedded (above project tree)
 Tabs can be placed on either left or right side of the main pane.
 It's also possible to shelter them above the project tree not to make it waste much space.
 Inspired by Adobe Brackets interface.

 ### Customizable tab width and height